Kizaki

 Evolve Inspire schemas through committed migration history, reviewed plans, and a dev loop that stays aligned with that history.

-The schema is still the source of truth.
+The schema is the source of truth.
+You change Inspire, generate a migration plan, review it, and commit the result.
 You do not hand-author SQL migrations.
-You change Inspire, generate a migration plan, review that plan, and commit the result as part of the repo.
-That is the important model to keep in your head.

-A migration is not “some SQL file the ORM happened to emit.”
-It is a repo-tracked transition between two schema states.
+A migration is a repo-tracked transition between two schema states.

-• kizaki migrate plan compares the current schema to the latest committed snapshot
+2. kizaki migrate plan compares current schema to the latest committed snapshot

-• you review the generated plan before applying and committing it
+4. You review the generated plan before applying and committing

 Directory Shape